 - Find Common Ground

-Once you’ve taken a moment to pause, get everyone involved to focus on finding a potential common ground.
-Let everyone present their perspective, listen to each other’s points of view in a civil manner, and carve out the best possible way to resolve the issue at hand.
+Once you’ve taken a moment to pause, get everyone involved to focus on finding a common ground.

 The true art of productive conflict lies reaching a mutual agreement, and that requires common ground between opposing parties.